Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 5 Post Test

 How did the Dred Scott v.
 Sanford decision help to precipitate the Civil War?

-B. It weakened the institution of slavery by granting the rights of citizenship to all Black Americans, either free or enslaved.
+It reinforced the institution of slavery and denied the rights of citizenship to all Black Americans, either free or enslaved.

-D. It reinforced the institution of slavery and denied the rights of citizenship to all Black Americans, either free or enslaved.
+It weakened the institution of slavery by granting the rights of citizenship to all Black Americans, either free or enslaved.

 Question #27